Media24si/purge-svg/README.md

 npm i --save-dev purgesvg
 ```

 You can use PurgeSvg in your javascript file.
-Just require the package, create the new PurgeSvg class with configuration and call purge method.
+Just require the package, create the new PurgeSvg class, add configuration options and call the purge method.

-The constructor accepts configuration object or path to the configuration file.
+The constructor accepts a configuration object or a path to the configuration file.

 ```javascript
 const PurgeSvg = require('purgesvg')